storj/storj/docs/blueprints/storage-node-downtime-tracking-with-audits.md

 After the evaluation is complete, insert a new window into the Windows map and write the serialized audit history back to the database.

+NOTE: We should not implement disqualification right away.
+It might also be good to implement the `offline_suspended` column, but not use it for anything to begin with.
+This way we can have a bit of time to observe how well the system works (how many nodes enter suspension, testing the notifications)

 ### 6) Implement email and node dashboard notifications of offline suspension and under review status
 The `NodeStats` protobuf will need to be updated to send and receive these new fields